i-like-robots/magnolia-mock-server/README.md

 # Magnolia Mock Server

-This app allows you to quickly provide a copy of your CMS content via a Magnolia-like API.
+This app allows you to quickly provide a copy of your CMS website content via a Magnolia-like API.

 ---